revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 <blockquote>

 - An `interface` is a virtual structure that only exists within the context of TypeScript.
 The TypeScript compiler uses interfaces only for type-checking purposes.
-- When we define your interface we’re saying that any object (not an instance of a class) given this contract must be an object containing interfaces properties.
+- When we define your interface we’re saying that any object (not an instance of a class) given this contract must be an object containing interface properties.

 </blockquote>
 </details>